Scara98/Portfolio/Project 4.md

 The same code was repeated for passengers in 2nd and 3rd class.
 ![pic10_img](https://github.com/Scara98/Portfolio/blob/imgs/pic10_img)
 ![img14.png](https://github.com/Scara98/Portfolio/blob/imgs/img14.png)
+1st class passengers who paid under $10 had a 0% survival rate though there were only 6 passengers in that class and fare, 1st class who paid $10-$29.99 had a 47% survival rate, if they paid $30 to $99.99 they had a 74% survival rate.
+2nd class passengers who paid under $10 (only 6 passengers) had a 0% survival rate, paying $10-$29.99 they had a 48% survival rate, if they paid $30-$99.99 they had a 56% survival rate.
+3rd class passengers who paid under $10 had a 21% survival rate, if they paid $10-$29.99 they had a 35% survival rate and if they paid $30 to $99.99 they had a 20% survival rate.
+There were no 2nd or 3rd class passengers recorded who paid $100 and over for their fare.
+First and second class passengers followed the trend that showed the more they paid the more likely they were to survive, this however was not the case for third class passengers as those who paid the most fare actually had the lowest survival rate.
 #### Survival rate for siblings/spouse number
 ```python
 sibsp0=df[df['SibSp']==0].shape[0]